-To ensure that data are of the quality required to support Chesapeake Bay Program management decisions, Maryland's Shallow Water Quality Monitoring Program strives to provide monitoring data of known and consistent quality to the CBPO by generally following the guidelines outlined in Section E of the Recommended Guidelines for Sampling and Analysis in the Chesapeake Bay Monitoring Program, August 1996 (EPA 1996).
+To ensure that data are of the quality required to support Chesapeake Bay Program management decisions, Maryland's Shallow Water Quality Monitoring Program strives to provide monitoring data of known and consistent quality to the CBPO by generally following the guidelines outlined in Section E of the Methods and Quality Assurance for Chesapeake Bay Water Quality Monitoring Programs, May 2017 (EPA 2017).
 These guidelines recommend precision goals of field and lab measurements of <20 percent of the coefficient of variation, accuracy goals within 80 to 120 percent, and completeness goals of 100 percent.
 Detection limit ranges are provided in Tables 7, 8, and 9 above.

-7. DATA ANALYSIS AND REPORTING
+DATA ANALYSIS AND REPORTING 7.